Corporate responsibility program 2017

-Nordic Morning’s corporate responsibility (CR) work is based on the triple bottom line: people, profit and planet.
+Nordic Morning Group’s corporate responsibility (CR) work is based on the triple bottom line: people, profit and planet.
 These three correspond to the areas of social, financial and environmental responsibility, and form the basis of our CR approach.

-Supported by our values of renewal, respect and responsibility, the CR program is firmly integrated within Nordic Morning’s business.
+The CR program is firmly integrated within Nordic Morning Group’s business.

 We developed our CR program originally in 2010, and an important part of that process was our dialogue with stakeholders in order to map their expectations.
 We have further measured employee expectations through our staff survey and taken in the views of Group management through interviews.

-In 2016, we reviewed and updated our most relevant CR aspects.
-Most important for our business is to create an engaging and collaborative culture for being able to attract and retain talent.
+In 2017, we developed our strategy to better meet the needs our clients have today.
+We continued to develop and strengthen our culture of change and learning to attract and retain talent.
 Inspiring and nurturing leadership is also very important for employee wellbeing and engagement.

 To our customers we want to be a responsible partner in change.